rodrigosaito/spring-etcd/README.md

 The application will listen on port 8080.

-You can execute the following curl:
+You can execute the following curl commands to read the properties:

 ```
 curl http://localhost:8080/config1